Eschatologue/CM_wiki/docs/option/feat/feat-boon.md

 Increase one ability score of your choice by 1, to a maximum of 30.

 ***Blink Steps***
-Immediately after you take the Attack action or the Magic action, you can teleport up to 30 feet to an unoccupied space you can see.
+Immediately after you take the Attack action or the **:rsc-a: Magic**{ .rsc } action, you can teleport up to 30 feet to an unoccupied space you can see.

 ---